benjamingreenberg/newspack-efe/README.md

 A paid subscription from EFE is required for the Plugin to work.

 **This plugin is in the early stages of development, and should not be used in production.**

+## Disclaimer

+This plugin was not created by EFE, and is not affiliated, associated, endorsed by, or in any way officially connected with Agencia EFE, or any of its subsidiaries or affiliates.

 ## Setup